 User generated content (UGC) is one of the most valuable marketing assets available to brands these days.
-With billions of social media interactions happening every day there’s a whole universe of words, images and videos that businesses can tap into.
-By using social aggregators brands can plug in a feed containing a popular hashtag, sit back and watch a never ending stream of fresh UGC pour in.
+Billions of social media interactions are happening every day.
+There’s a whole universe of words, images and videos that businesses can tap into.
+By using social aggregators brands can plug in a feed containing a popular hashtag.
+They can sit back and watch a never ending stream of fresh UGC pour in.

 That’s all very well, but turning all of this social ‘noise’ into usable assets can be a challenge.
 To put that challenge into perspective ‘#love’ has generated 695 million messages on Instagram alone.
 How do you find the best content for your brand from amongst those millions of posts?
 The answer is careful curation.

 It’s estimated that a good human curator can review about 2000 Tweets per day.
-Good luck manually moderating #love then – unless you have an unlimited budget to employ vast armies of moderators who can work through that content over the next couple of centuries. (you need it this afternoon you say?
+Good luck manually moderating #love then – unless you have an unlimited budget to employ vast armies of moderators.
+Those can work through that content over the next couple of centuries. (you need it this afternoon you say?
 Forget it).
 Cue artificial intelligence.

-Given machines control all of this human interaction in the first place it’s only fitting that it should come full-circle, with AI providing a new way to identify the best content…to remove the haystack and leave only the needles.
-Entrusting all of this personal, human content to programmes may feel counter-intuitive, but this blend of the human content and machine learning can save businesses a great deal of time and money.
+Given machines control all of this human interaction in the first place it’s fitting that it should come full circle.
+AI is providing a new way to identify the best content…to remove the haystack and leave only the needles.
+Entrusting all of this personal, human content to programmes may feel counter intuitive.
+However, this blend of the human content and machine learning can save businesses a great deal of time and money.

-But before we delve into how this unexpected relationship works, let’s recap precisely why UGC is so important to digital brands in 2017.
+Before we delve into how this unexpected relationship works, let’s recap precisely why UGC is so important to digital brands.

-In previous articles, we’ve written extensively about the growing value of UGC to digital brands.
-From the emerging cynicism which turns consumers off of overly promotional brand generated content, to an increasing appetite for “real”, unfiltered opinions from peers – ‘social proof’ as some people call it.
+In previous articles, we’ve written extensively about the growing value of UGC in marketing.
+In short, there’s an emerging cynicism which turns consumers off of overly promotional brand generated content.
+Furthermore, we face an increasing appetite for “real”, unfiltered opinions from peers.
+What some people call ‘social proof’.

-A good example of this effect is the growing importance of online reviews, particularly for “bricks and mortar” businesses like restaurants.
-Few potential customers are interested in promotional content from the restaurant itself, instead it’s recommendations from friends and reviews on Google, Facebook and TripAdvisor which make all the difference to that decision making process.
-This move towards peer-created UGC is now affecting digital businesses of all types.
+A good example of this effect is the growing importance of online reviews.
+Particularly for “bricks and mortar” businesses like restaurants.
+Promotional content from the restaurant itself may interest only a few potential customers.
+Instead it’s recommendations from friends and reviews on Google, Facebook and TripAdvisor which make the difference to that decision-making process.
+This move towards peer created UGC is now affecting digital businesses of all types.

-As long as people are posting to the social networks using the hashtag you’re tracking you have bucket-loads of fresh content for your marketing campaigns…it’s hard to see #loveparis going out of fashion anytime soon, or #justdoit or #redbull or #mercedes etc.
+As long as people are posting on social using your hashtag you have bucket-loads of fresh content for your marketing… It’s hard to see #loveparis going out of fashion anytime soon, or #justdoit or #redbull or #mercedes etc.

-Not only is there a lot of user generated content to choose from but it’s actually free to use in many situations.
-Contributors have signed the terms and conditions of the social media networks so as long as stick to those Ts&Cs too you can use that content.
-In case you do want to take that content away from the social network and use it on, say, on a printed poster campaign, Miappi’s Engage product let’s you contact the contributor and ask for their permission.
+Not only is there a lot of user generated content to choose from.
+It’s actually free to use in many situations.
+Contributors have signed the terms and conditions of the social media networks.
+So as long as you stick to those Ts&Cs too you can use that content.
+You may want to take that content away from the social network and use it on a printed poster campaign.
+In that case Miappi’s Engage product let’s you contact the contributor.
+It lets you ask for their permission.
 9 times out of 10 they’ll say yes without hesitation.

-The result is that you can source loads of great campaign content from this sea of UGC and dial down the money you spend creating your own content.
-Sure, your creative agency won’t like it particularly but would that stop you?
-Besides, you could argue that free UGC means the available creative budget could be spent on fewer, but higher quality, brand-owned assets.
+The result is that you can source loads of great campaign content from this sea of UGC.
+You will also dial down the money you spend creating your own content.
+Sure, your creative agency won’t like it particularly.
+But would that stop you?
+Besides, you could argue that free UGC means the available creative budget could be spent elsewhere.
+It could be spent on fewer, higher quality, brand owned assets.
 Now everyone’s happy!

 Enlisting “the machines”

 So, the UGC your chosen hashtag generates organically via social media might be engaging and plentiful.
-It saves you time, it saves you money and it build credibility with consumers who are fed up of brand-generated content and in search of authentic voices (Social Proof as some people like to call it).
-But how can you turn all of this benefit into a reality when you’re confronted by the chaotic (over-plentiful!) world of social media?
+It saves you time, it saves you money and it builds credibility.
+Particularly now that consumers are fed up of brand generated content and search for authentic voices.
+The ‘Social Proof’ as some people like to call it.
+But how can you turn all of this benefit into a reality?
+Especially when you’re confronted by the chaotic (over plentiful!) world of social media?

 AI might be the answer to your prayers

 Enter: Artificial intelligence.
-In recent months we’ve been writing about the evolving role of AI in marketing and the increasingly sophisticated state of machine learning as a tool for brands.
-That’s because we’ve been finding fresh ways to incorporate AI into our own platform to make curating and harnessing social UGC far easier.
+In recent months we’ve been writing about the evolving role of AI in marketing.
+We are also preaching about the increasingly sophisticated state of machine learning as a tool for brands.
+That’s because we’ve been finding fresh ways to incorporate AI into our own platform.
+We want to make content curating and UGC moderation and tracking far easier.

-With machine learning getting smarter and smarter, it’s now perfectly possible to entrust tasks (such as collecting, moderating and presenting social posts) to software and programmes.
-It may sound strange to give the task of moderating such human content to a machine, but with very advanced capabilities, it’s possible for this technology to appraise content of this nature just as accurately as a human – and far faster.
+With machine learning getting smarter, it’s now perfectly possible to entrust tasks to software and programmes.
+Those tasks may vary from moderating user generated content to presenting social posts precisely where and when it matters.
+It may sound strange to give the task of moderating such human content to a machine.
+However, with very advanced capabilities, it’s possible for this technology to appraise content of this nature.
+It can do it just as accurately as a human – and far faster.

 Here’s a flavour of how Miappi is employing AI to speed up the curation process:

-We’ve incorporated a rules engine that helps clients to search for specific words in the text of any social media posts.
-When the Rules Engine finds a match to the selected keywords the social media post can either be automatically shown on the client’s social wall, hidden completely or directed to a Review page where a human moderator can make the final decision.
+We’ve incorporated a rules engine that helps clients search for specific words in the text of any social media posts.
+When the Rules Engine finds a match to the selected keywords the social media post triggers the chosen condition.
+It can either be automatically shown on the client’s social wall, hidden completely or directed to a Folder.
+There a human moderator can make the final decision.

-We have also incorporated a great new feature called ImageScan into our dashboard.
+We have also incorporated a great new feature called ImageScan into our Dashboard.
 This amazing tech scans images and even video to determine their suitability.
-The client tells the Rules Engine what their are looking for and ImageScan searches incoming social media posts for objects, faces, moods, locations, logos, colours and more.
+The client tells the Rules Engine what they are looking for.
+Consequently, ImageScan searches incoming social media posts for objects, faces, moods, locations, logos, colours and more.

-Hot on the heels of ImageScan we are are about to launch our new Sentiment feature, a natural language analysis tool that will detect the sentiment, intent and flamboyance in the language used in social media posts.
-By matching these to the clients preferences content Miappi ensures the best UGC appears on the client’s wall, while less flattering or less relevant content is hidden.
+Hot on the heels of ImageScan we launched our new Sentiment feature.
+It’s a natural language analysis tool that detects the sentiment, intent and flamboyance in the language used in social posts.
+Miappi ensures the best UGC appears on the client’s wall by matching these to the clients preferences.
+At the same time less flattering or less relevant content is hidden.

-All in all, these new features and others like them herald a fascinating new phase in the battle to find and curate great content.
+All in all, these new features herald a fascinating new phase in the battle to find and curate great content.
 Want to save time?
 Put the machines to work for you!

 Make the valuable visible while saving time and resources.
-Try a Miappi demo today to find out exactly what our social walls can do, or get started with a brand new account today.
+REQUEST A DEMO today to find out exactly what our social walls can do.